estebanmunchjones2019/react-hooks-article/readme.md

 ## Scope of state in hooks

 Sometimes, we want to have state that can be read and also changed from different parts of the app.
-To see how hooks manage their state, let's build a simple app ([repo link here](https://github.com/estebanmunchjones2019/counter-app)) that displays two counters and 2 buttons to increase it.
+To see how hooks manage their state, let's build a simple app ([repo link here](https://github.com/estebanmunchjones2019/counter-app), `master` branch) that displays two counters and 2 buttons to increase it.

 ````jsx
 // src/hooks/useCounter.js